Unbiased deep solvers for linear parametric PDEs: Examples and experiments

 In this subsection we describe the neural networks used in the four proposed algorithms as well as the training setting, in the specific situation where we have an options problem in Black-Scholes model on $d>1$ assets.

 Learning algorithms~\ref{alg PDE prob repr iterative training}, \ref{alg empirical risk minimisation} and~\ref{alg empirical corr maximisation} share the same underlying fully connected artificial network which will be different for different $t_k$, $k=0,1,\ldots,N_{\text{steps}}-1$.
-At each time-step we use a fully connected artificial neural network denoted $\mathcal R \theta_k \in \mathcal{DN}$.
+At each time-step we use a fully connected artificial neural network denoted $\mathcal R[\cdot]_{\theta_k} \in \mathcal{DN}$.
 The choice of the number of layers and network width is motivated by empirical results on different possible architectures applied on a short-lived options problem.
-We present the results of this study below in the Diagnostics subsection.
+We present the results of this study in Appendix~\ref{sec experiments empirical net diag}.
 The architecture is similar to that proposed in~\cite{beck2018solving}.

 At each time step the network consists of four layers: one $d$-dimensional input layer, two $(d+20)$-dimensional hidden layers, and one output layer.
 The output layer is one dimensional if the network is approximation for $v$ and $d$-dimensional if the network is an approximation for $\partial_x v$.
 The non-linear activation function used on the hidden layers is the the linear rectifier \texttt{relu}.
-In all experiments except for Algorithm~\ref{alg PDE prob repr iterative training} for the basket options problem we used batch normalization~\cite{Ioffe2015normalization} on the input of each network, just before the two nonlinear activation functions in front of the hidden layers, and also after the last linear transformation.
+In all experiments except for Algorithm~\ref{alg PDE prob repr iterative training} for the basket options problem we used batch normalisation~\cite{Ioffe2015normalization} on the input of each network, just before the two nonlinear activation functions in front of the hidden layers, and also after the last linear transformation.

-Learning algorithm~\ref{alg PDE prob repr} trains two big networks that approximate the solution of ~\eqref{eq pde} and its gradient.
-The choice of the the number of layers and network width is motivated so that the total number of parameters equals the total number of parameters that need to be optimised in Algorithm~\ref{alg PDE prob repr} where we use two smaller networks for each timestep.
-Therefore each network will have $N_{\text{steps}}$ $(d+20)$-dimensional hidden layers.
-In this case we do not use batch normalisation, since during training the time input at each timestep is always the same, hence we want to avoid the numerical problems that would follow if we normalise this feature by its standard deviation.

 The networks' optimal parameters are approximated by the Adam optimiser \cite{diedrik2017adam} on the loss function specific for each method.
 Each parameter update (i.e. one step of the optimiser) is calculated on a batch of $5\cdot 10^3$ paths $(x_{t_n}^i)_{n=0}^{N_\text{steps}}$ obtained by simulating the SDE.
 We take the necessary number of training steps until the stopping criteria defined below is met, with a learning rate of $10^{-3}$ during the first $10^4$ iterations, decreased to $10^{-4}$ afterwards.